Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: The Evaluation System of Codable LLM Watermarking

 \subsection{Watermarking Success Rate}

-We define two indicators to measure how successful the watermark is injected into LLM-generated texts as expected: (1) Success rate of recognizing the model-generated texts from human written texts, referred to as Success$_\text{h}$, and (2) Success rate of recovering the injected watermark message, referred to as Success$_\text{m}$.
+We define two indicators to measure how successful the watermark is injected into LLM-generated texts as expected: (1) Success rate of recognizing the model-generated texts from human written texts, and (2) Success rate of recovering the injected watermark message.
 Both of these two metrics need to be considered for CTWL; while for normal LLM watermarking~\citep{watermark_llm}, only the first metric need to be evaluated.